JoserraLP/SmartTLC/sumo-utils/README.md

 - **Traffic Light generator**:
   - **-i INTERVAL, --interval INTERVAL**: interval of seconds to be used in the traffic light generator.
   - **-p, --proportion**: flag to use proportions in the traffic light generator.
+Default to *True*
   - **--allow-add-turn-phases**: flag allowing left turns in traffic light phases.
-Default to False.
+Default to *False*.

 - **Flows generator**:
-  - **time-pattern TIME_PATTERN_PATH**: define the path where the time pattern file is stored to create the flows.
+  - **--time-pattern TIME_PATTERN_PATH**: define the path where the time pattern file is stored to create the flows.
   - **--dates DATES**: indicates the range of dates, retrieved from the generated calendar, that will be simulated.
-  The format is dd/mm/yyyy-dd/mm/yyyy, where the first date is the start, and the second one is the end, both included.
+  The format is *dd/mm/yyyy-dd/mm/yyyy*, where the first date is the start, and the second one is the end, both included.

 Note: in the script itself, all the parameters are grouped based on its functionality, but in this case it is not shown here in order to clarify its reading.
 If you want to see these groups execute the script